 Santa Rita Rd. dead-ends at Old Creek Rd., which connects Hwy 46 and Cayucos on the coast.
 Feel free to turn L and check out Cayucos, a small coastal hamlet with a bit of a cult following (and excellent fish tacos, says Christopher, who alerted me to this ride—see his comment in the Santa Rosa Creek Ride).
 The climb from Santa Rita Rd. to Hwy 46 involves a hard 2.5-mile pitch, and going to Cayucos adds 8 miles round trip and 500 ft of vert to the work load.
 Old Creek Rd. is also the only time on the ride when traffic might be obnoxious, especially if you’re there on a weekend.
 If OCR were flatter and less populated, it would be a nice ride.

 From the summit, descend steeply for 2/3 of a mile.
 This is the top end of The Wall, the bane of our Santa Rosa Creek Road ride, and it’s just enough to give you a sense of what climbing it is like.
-On your R, clearly signed and sporting a large sign reading “This road closed to through traffic” (they forgot to add, “Just kidding!”), is Cypress Mountain Dr. (not Cypress Mountain Road, by the way, which is another road nearby).
-Take it.
+On your R, clearly signed and sporting a large sign reading “This road closed to through traffic” (they forgot to add, “Just kidding!”), is Cypress Mountain Dr. (Some Bestrides users tell me that it’s actually Cypress Mountain Road, but the maps disagree and anywhere there’s only one road in the area, so take that one.)
 Don’t be so glued to the views and the road dropping away beneath you that you go rocketing past the turn-off.

 Now comes the work—one mile of seriously steep climbing up to the summit of CMR.
 The dirt is smooth, but it’s dusty, so traction is difficult.
-As you climb, the view to the west continues to get more and more spectacular, an expansive view of rolling hills, the coast, and the ocean.
+As you climb, keep looking to the west—the view continues to get more and more spectacular, an expansive view of rolling hills, the coast, and the ocean.

-From the summit, CMR descends, then rises and falls on a road surface that is never threatening but often loose and rocky, until it passes paved Klau Mine Rd on the R, about 5.5 miles from the summit.
+From the summit, drink in the final western vista, then CMR descends, then rises and falls on a road surface that is never threatening but often loose and rocky, until paved Klau Mine Rd goes off on the R, about 5.5 miles past the summit.
 Take KMR, which goes up and down over poor pavement and through some lovely woods, until it dead-ends at Adelaida Rd.
 Take Adelaida to the R for 1.3 miles to Vineyard Dr., miles which are part of the Adelaida Rd/Chimney Rock Rd. ride.
 Descend Vineyard back to your car.

 Vineyard Dr., as the name suggests, is the very heart of Paso’s wine country, and as such it’s a busy road, and it gets busier the further down it you go.
 But it’s almost all downhill in this direction, so you’re moving fast, and at speed it’s not unpleasant.
 Say hi to Peachy Canyon Rd. as you pass its western end.

-Adding Miles: See the Peachy Canyon Rd.
-“Adding Miles” section for a discussion of riding in the Paso Robles area, and see the discussion of Paso Robles as a riding destination in the “Planning the One-Week Bicycle Vacation” section of Bestrides’ home page.
+Adding miles: Part of our route traverses a short leg of the Adelaida Rd/Chimney Rock Rd. ride in reverse.
+Our route takes you by the turn-around of the Peachy Canyon Rd.
+See the Peachy Canyon ride’s “Adding Miles” section for a discussion of riding in the Paso Robles area, and see the discussion of Paso Robles as a riding destination in the “Planning the One-Week Bicycle Vacation” section of Bestrides’ home page.